csvprobotica/RoSGhost_2025/README.md

 5. Stopping at the Initial Position:
    - After completing the three rotations, the robot stops the rear motor and remains at the initial position, indicating the task is complete.

+## Strategy
+The code provided for the LEGO Mindstorms Inventor robot outlines a strategy for autonomous navigation, obstacle evasion, and precise rotational movements.

+The strategy employed in this code enables the LEGO Mindstorms Inventor robot to autonomously navigate its environment, avoid obstacles, and complete a series of precise rotations.
+By utilizing the rear motor for forward movement, the front motor for turning, and the gyroscope for orientation tracking, the robot can perform complex maneuvers and maintain accuracy in its movements.
+This approach ensures that the robot can handle dynamic environments and complete its assigned task effectively.

 ## Challenges
 _This challenge will allow us to apply theoretical concepts in a hands-on environment, develop critical problem-solving skills, and collaborate effectively as a team._

-_The robot we will use for this challenge contains the following electronic components._

-1. Lego inventor Hub and its rechargeable battery programmed in the MINDSTORMS app.
-2. two medium lego motors, one for rolling and the other for turning.
-3. two ultrasonic sensors for the detection of the walls.
-4. a color sensor for detecting green and red objects.